henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 * Using OpenStack as `external`, which will be the default soon
 * We should have a way of telling Kubernetes we don't want both private and public IPs, but only public
 * Documentation is still poor (feature in development, I suppose)
+* (Federation) Both External IPs, private and public are written in DNS zone
+* (Federation) When service is unhealthy, DNS records aren't properly managed

 Thanks!
 If anything, contact me at henriquecostatruta@gmail.com or `htruta` in Kubernetes Slack.